Sick Time Pay

 - Part-time Staff Members: Proportional amounts of paid short term and extended sick time pay are available to part-time staff members who are scheduled to work 20% (8 hours a week) or more.

-- Continuous Service: Continuous service means service from the latest date of hire.
+- Continuous Service: Continuous service means service from the latest date of hire as a regular staff member.
 Times of absence and layoffs are not considered breaks in service for this purpose.
-However, the period of time of absence or layoff may not be counted in meeting the two years of service requirement.
-The two years must have been accumulated as of the last day worked.
+However, the period of time of absence or layoff may not be counted in meeting the one year of service requirement.
+The one year of service must have been accumulated as of the last day worked.

 - Worker's Compensation: Full pay is reduced by worker’s compensation benefits, if any, to provide not more than 100% of salary.
 The staff member's sick time pay record will be charged for the number of days equivalent to the amount of sick time pay received.